 Do You Wish to Be a Better Poker Player?

 Wishing is the opposite of learning.
 Wishing is passive.
 It takes control out of your hands and undermines the focus and motivation needed to do the real work.
 Regardless of what a player understands logically, this wish can impact a player’s mental state because of a deeper flaw.
 These are the most commons ones I’ve seen:

 - Desire for easy improvement.
 It can take a lot of work, focus, sacrifice, and energy to get good at poker games.
 It would be cool if becoming a good player wasn’t so hard.
 Of course, if it was easy, it would be that way for everyone and the reward would be small.
 You want success to be challenging because that weeds out the people unwilling to put in the poker practice.

 - Dreams feel real.
 Players often have dreams about how good they can become.
 Sometimes their visions feel so real that the mind can have a difficult time separating reality from fantasy.
 It can make you believe you’ve reached your dream.
 This problem often indicates a lack of confidence that comes from either being unsure how to achieve the dream, or how to handle failing to accomplish something so doable.
 With more confidence, failure is viewed as being essential to improvement and something to embrace, not avoid.

 - Removes uncertainty.
 Poker is a complex game, and that complexity includes knowing what to learn.
 Players often lack a clear roadmap to follow when working on their game.
 Wishing takes away this uncertainty, and removes the emotional ups and downs of the learning process.
-If someone gave you a clear step-by-step process guaranteed to turn you into the player you aspire towards, you’d follow it without a thought.
+If someone gave you a clear step-by-step poker strategy guide, guaranteed to turn you into the player you aspire towards, you’d follow it without a thought.
 It can be challenging at times to know what to focus on, so embrace it.
 You’re not the only one who struggles with this.

 The Poker Learning Curve